Tableau Strategy

 Why are empty columns important?

 Empty columns give you temporary space to move cards, uncover hidden cards, separate mixed suits, and rebuild same-suit sequences.
+They are most useful when they increase mobility instead of simply holding a card.

 Should I fill an empty column immediately?